Michael Huey (American football): Professional career

 Huey was signed by the Seattle Seahawks of the NFL on July 26, 2011 after going undrafted in the 2011 NFL draft.
 He was released by the Seahawks on August 3, 2011.

 He signed with the NFL's San Diego Chargers on August 9, 2011.
 He was released by the Chargers on August 30, 2011.

 Huey was signed by the Arizona Rattlers of the Arena Football League on December 1, 2011.
-He started 14 games as a rookie and was named First-team All-Arena in 2012.
+He started 14 games as a rookie and was named first-team All-Arena in 2012.
 The Rattlers defeated the Philadelphia Soul 72–54 to win ArenaBowl XXV on August 10, 2012.
 He was signed to a three-year deal by the Rattlers on October 22, 2012.
-Huey was named Second-team All-Arena in 2013, starting 17 games.
+Huey was named second-team All-Arena in 2013, starting 17 games.
 The Rattlers defeated the Philadelphia Soul 48–39 in ArenaBowl XXVI on August 17, 2013, to win their second straight ArenaBowl championship.
-He was named First-team All-Arena for the second time in 2014 as the Rattlers defeated the Cleveland Gladiators 72–32 in ArenaBowl XXVII on August 23, 2014, to win their third straight league championship.
+He was named first-team All-Arena for the second time in 2014 as the Rattlers defeated the Cleveland Gladiators 72–32 in ArenaBowl XXVII on August 23, 2014, to win their third straight league championship.
 Huey also had nine receptions for three touchdowns in his career.
-Huey was activated on May 17, 2016.

 On November 17, 2014, he was signed to the practice squad of the Washington Redskins of the NFL.
 He was released by the Redskins on December 1, 2014.

 Huey signed with the Chargers on March 31, 2015.
-He was released by the Chargers on September 5 and signed to the team's practice squad on September 6, 2015.
-He was released by the Chargers on September 25 and re-signed to the team's practice squad on September 29, 2015.
-Huey was released by the Chargers on October 6 and signed to the team's practice squad on October 21, 2015.
-He was released by the Chargers on October 24, 2015.
-He was re-signed to the team's practice squad on December 28, 2015.
+He was released on September 5, signed to the Chargers' practice squad on September 6, released again on September 25, signed to the practice squad again on September 29, released for the fourth time on October 6, signed to the practice squad for the third time on October 21, released for the fifth time on October 24, and signed to the practice squad for the final time on December 28, 2015.
 Huey signed a reserve/future contract with the Chargers on January 5, 2016.
-He was released by the Chargers on May 12, 2016.
+He was released by San Diego on May 12, 2016.

 Having been released by the Chargers, Huey's AFL rights still belonged to the Rattlers, but he did not return to the team.

 On June 7, 2016, Huey signed with the Atlanta Falcons.
 On August 27, 2016, he was waived by the Falcons.

 On June 20, 2017, he signed with the Rattlers, who were now a member of the Indoor Football League.
 On July 8, the Rattlers defeated the Sioux Falls Storm in the United Bowl by a score of 50–41.